Sovichea/mccdaq-pi3/README.md

 Then select *Interfacing Option*, *Enable VNC*.
 Then restart the Rapsberry Pi and close Putty.

 Finally, you need to install and run Real VNC Viewer (https://www.realvnc.com/en/connect/download/viewer/windows/).
-You might to sign up to get the free version.
+You might need to sign up to get the free version.
 Once the Viewer is opened, type in the same IP as in Putty and press Enter.

 ![vnc_viewer](https://github.com/Sovichea/mccdaq-pi3/blob/master/images/vnc_viewer.PNG)